 Reduced exports during wet weather periods tend to increase salinity in the south Delta relative to historical conditions because the fresher (and more turbid) water is not being pulled south.
-Gate operations result in small additional changes in salinity south of the gates during the adult period.
-During the larval/juvenile period, gate operations tend to lessen the salinity impact of OCAP export reductions at locations south of ROLD024, while causing additional salinity increases closer and to the north of the gates.
-Example plots of computed tidally averaged EC (a surrogate for salinity) are shown in Figure 13 through Figure 22 for the 2003-2004 simulation period.
+Gate operations result in a small additional increase in salinity south of the gates.
+Example plots of tidally averaged EC (a surrogate for salinity) are shown in Figure 13 through Figure 16 for the 2003-2004 simulation period.
 Station locations are shown in Figure 3.